Best Diet for Heart Disease or Heart Attack

 So if it all starts with inflammation, then stopping inflammation is key.

 And what causes inflammation in the first place?
-High levels of insulin and low levels of nutrients (especially antioxidants).
+High levels of Fat Storing Hormone and low levels of nutrients (especially antioxidants).

 To fix this, you can do two things:

-- Eat a diet low in refined carbs and sugars to keep insulin levels down.
+- Eat a diet low in refined carbs and sugars to keep Fat Storing Hormone levels down.
 This means no bread, grains, pasta, sweets, etc.

 - Consume plenty of vegetables loaded with antioxidants.
 Make sure to eat healthy veggies that will give you antioxidants like vitamins E, C, and the B vitamins.